-In 1689, the transfer of Maryland from a proprietary to a royal colony temporarily quieted the disputes between the Lower House and the governor and council.
+In 1689, the transformation of Maryland from a proprietary to a royal colony temporarily quieted disputes between the Lower House and the governor and council.
 Appointed by the crown, royal governors allowed the Lower House substantial latitude with its legislative agenda.
 This was evident in the first assembly convened under crown rule.

 A major legislative accomplishment of this period was the revision and publication of the laws of the colony (Chapter 25, Acts of 1715).
 Three years later, the House of Delegates compiled all of the laws passed since 1692 and issued them in a single volume.

 Initially, representation was based on geography as the voters of each county elected four delegates, and two each were elected from Annapolis and Baltimore.
 These delegates served one-year terms.

-The terms to which delegates were elected was increased to two years in 1845 (Chapter 269, Acts of 1845).
+In 1845, the term to which delegates were elected was increased to two years (Chapter 269, Acts of 1845).

 The current pattern for distribution of seats in the House of Delegates began with the legislative apportionment plan of 1972 and has been revised every ten years thereafter.
 A Constitutional amendment, the plan created 47 legislative districts, many of which cross county boundaries to delineate districts relatively equal in population.